NOTICE: Like any other educational tool,

 NOTE: The word CHURCH appearing 77 times in the New Testament comes from the Greek word "ekklesia" which means "called out ones, an assembly."
 This same word is used over 300 times in the Septuagint, the Greek translation of the Old Testament created c.
 270 B.C. where it refers to an assembly of Jews in a synagogue and is translated "congregation" ... thus it may refer to either an assembly of Christians OR Jews.
 In the New Testament (Acts 7:38) Stephen, for example, describes Israel after the exodus as a "congregation (Gr. ekklesia) in the wilderness."
 And, as everyone knows, this word has been borrowed to refer to any specific denomination, the clergy or officialdom of the same, the public building which houses the organ(s) where they meet, as an adjective ("church musician"), or even as a verb to bring someone to the building to receive one of its rites (to "church them").
 Church therefore can be a confusing little word which needs to be understood not only in its proper context within the biblical passage where it is used but also in terms of its various collateral meanings in spoken and written usage.

 (CON'T) ...
-In this fallen world where apathy and indifference abounds our listeners may fail to offer us much if any feedback week after week let alone a good word or pat on the back.
+In this fallen world abounding with apathy and indifference our listeners may fail to offer us much if any feedback week after week let alone a good word or pat on the back.
 But it's a fact that whoever hears us perform never fails to leave the building unaffected by it.
 Sometimes congregations are tempted to murmur about better use of church funds than to keep a fine pipe organ in fully playable condition and offer the organist meaningful compensation.
 At such moments they need to consider how much charitable funding has come about from this organist and this instrument being present in the building and sounding at its best.
 At such moments it may help to remind them that

 anyone can count the seeds in an apple.